SAP-samples/teched2023-IN261/exercises/ex4/README.md

 ![Pic 4](/./images/ex4-4.png)

-The icon behing Establish Connection should change from Red to Green.
+The icon behind Establish Connection should change from Red to Green.

 6. Fill your topic into Subscribe --> Add Topic